-This town nearly thousand year old town has a Castle, Gardens, Concert Hall and old areas.
+This, nearly thousand year old town, has a Castle, Gardens, Concert Hall and historic areas.
 It is also the home to the Bauhaus style of architecture and you can see the College on the way to the Junkers Museum.
 There was a claim that some of the Bauhaus style buildings you see are on the UNESCO World Heritage list.

 A Far Right Shock.

 When I arrived at the station on a bright spring March Saturday morning I heard music, a band and could see lots of people.
 Oh, what fun I thought – A German Festival!

 How wrong I was!
 I did not expect this.

 There was lots of people (of all ages and all white males) and music, but also hundreds, probably a few thousand, police in riot gear.

 I gingerly walked across the square to my hotel where the manager explained and advised me to avoid the town centre (I had enough points for a free night at the Radisson Blu opposite the station square).

 Several years ago in 2005 a Sierra Leonean died in police detention and it led to a review of policy and aroused the attention of the German far right, fascist and racist groups.
 I had arrived on the day of the annual gathering!
 The old German Flag was paraded, as men in black jackets, boots etc. marched through town behind police lines.
 In places, ordinary folk gathered peacefully to oppose these marchers taking over of their town.
 I did not see violence, thanks to the overwhelming police presence, but to say the atmosphere was on edge was a great understatement.